 6. Get lost in Yosemite National Park

-Can you spot me on the picture above?
+Can you spot me in the picture above?
 Tip: my arms are stretched out.

 7. Enjoy the American Riviera, aka Santa Barbara

-8. Sip a cup of coffee in the Danish town Solvang
+8. Sip a cup of coffee in the Danish town of Solvang

 9. Take the Studio Tour of Universal Studios, LA